AttackIQ/helm-charts/charts/aiq-agent-k8s/README.md

 `kubectl get configmap agent-config -n aiq-agent-k8s -o yaml`

+### Agent

+Agent logs may be viewed by running the following command.
+Any connection or communications errors the agent encounters will be logged here.

+`kubectl logs aiq-agent-k8s-0 -n aiq-agent-k8s`

+If you have provisioned more than one agent, replace the `0` with the appropriate number.

-### Other
+### Cluster

-If the deployment is in an unrecoverable state such as `ImagePullBackoff`, you may delete the deployment with helm (see Uninstall), fix the issue, and reinstall it.
+* If the deployment is in an unrecoverable state such as `ImagePullBackoff`, you may delete the deployment with helm (see Uninstall), fix the issue, and reinstall it.
+* If the initial image pull seems to be taking a long time, describe the pod to see if there are any errors.
+Otherwise, you may have a slow network connection.